revue-org/revue/docs/website/docs/report/03-architecture.md

 # Architecture

-We choosed to use a **microservices** architecture for the system.
+We chose to use a **microservices** architecture for the system.
 This architecture is a way to design software applications as suites of independently deployable services.
 Each service runs in its own process and communicates with other services through a well-defined interface.
 The decomposition strategy that we used is by *bounded contexts*.
 Here are the services that we identified:

 - **Auth**: responsible for authentication and authorization.
 - **Alarm**: responsible for analyzing the data coming from sensors and cameras and consequently notifying anomalies.